 Every year, CTWO looks for organizations with specific strengths and innovative practices that can help with the development of apprentices.
 Here are several key items the selection committee will be looking for in host organizations.
 Please check all that apply to your organization.
 Based on CTWO’s strategies and goals, we give priority to host sites that fit the following criteria.

-The duration for MAAP is 7 weeks.
-The program will be held from June 28, 2021 to August 14, 2021.
-Participants are required to participate in the whole program.
-The program will begin with a weeklong orientation followed by a field placement for the remaining 6 weeks.
-The program will culminate with a debrief weekend.
+The program will be held from June 3rd, 2024 to July 31st, 2024.
+Participants are required to complete a CAT training and participate in the whole program.
+The program will begin with a weeklong orientation followed by a field placement for the remaining 7 weeks.
 Participants are provided with $600 per week stipend and a travel allowance.
-For Participants who do not live in the Atlanta Metropolitan Area, your local housing in Atlanta will be covered for the duration of the program.
+Accepted applicants will be notified no later than May 3rd, 2024.

 MAAP is a pioneer national organizer training program, training young activists of color in the skills needed to run campaigns that address deep-rooted causes of racial injustice affecting people of color across the country.